wacncontent/CustomizeTool/output/articles/sql-database/sql-database-point-in-time-restore-tutorial-management-portal.md

 * Web and Business Edition service tiers don't support Point in Time Restore.

-	* If you have a Web or Business Edition database you can use database copy to get a transactional-consistent copy of your database, and then export the copied database to a Microsoft Azure storage account.
-For more information, see [How to: Use Database Copy (Azure SQL Database)](http://msdn.microsoft.com/library/azure/ff951631.aspx) and [How to: Use the Import and Export Service in Azure SQL Database](http://msdn.microsoft.com/library/azure/hh335292.aspx).
+	* If you have a Web or Business Edition database you can use database copy to get a transactional-consistent copy of your database, and then export the copied database to a Windows Azure storage account.
+For more information, see [How to: Use Database Copy (Azure SQL Database)](http://msdn.microsoft.com/zh-cn/library/azure/ff951631.aspx) and [How to: Use the Import and Export Service in Azure SQL Database](http://msdn.microsoft.com/zh-cn/library/azure/hh335292.aspx).

 	* Web and Business Editions will be retired September 2015.
-For more information, see [Web and Business Edition Sunset FAQ](http://msdn.microsoft.com/library/azure/dn741330.aspx).
+For more information, see [Web and Business Edition Sunset FAQ](http://msdn.microsoft.com/zh-cn/library/azure/dn741330.aspx).

-## How to: Restore an Azure SQL database using Point in Time Restore in the Azure portal
+## How to: Restore an Azure SQL database using Point in Time Restore in the Azure Management Portal

 > [AZURE.VIDEO restore-a-sql-database-using-point-in-time-restore]

-1. Sign in to the [Azure portal](http://manage.windowsazure.com) using your Microsoft account.
+1. Sign in to the [Azure Management Portal](http://manage.windowsazure.cn) using your Microsoft account.

 2. In the left navigation, click **SQL DATABASES**.